devices-lab/pro2-cad-workshop/README.md

 If you have finished designing the top panel, consider placing button caps in the assembly.
 We've already designed these for you in the Button part studio.
 Use the Insert tool in the Case Assembly to locate the buttons and place them.
 Insert the buttons "as rigid" so that they remain combined when moving them about, and use the "Fastened mate" to fix them to the positions in the cut-outs.

 ###  **Medium**: Place screws and nuts
 In the Assembly tab, use the Insert tool to insert parts from "Standard Context".
-Find an M4 x 16 Socket head screw and an M4 nut to got with it and place it in the assembly.
+Find an M4 x 16 Socket head screw and an M4 nut to go with it and place it in the assembly.

 ### **Hard**: Design your own button caps